Movatterモバイル変換

 Main article:Existential nihilism

 Existential nihilism asserts that life is meaningless.
 It is not limited to the idea that some people fail to find meaning in their lives but makes the broader claim that human existence in general or the world as a whole lacks a higher purpose.
-This view suggests that it is not possible to live a genuinely meaningful life, that there is no higher reason to continue living, and that all efforts, achievements, happiness, and suffering are ultimately pointless.[18]
+This view suggests that living a genuinely meaningful life is impossible, that there is no higher reason to continue living, and that all efforts, achievements, happiness, and suffering are ultimately pointless.[19]

 Black-and-white photo of a man with glasses wearing a dark suit with a tie